wkgcass/Latte-lang/ltls.md

 if `arr` is not an array __OR__ `i` is not integer, then invoke `get(i)` on `arr`.

-NOTE THAT in `LessTyping`, the `i` might not be integer when compiling, but might be integer at runtime.
+NOTE THAT in `Latte`, the `i` might not be integer when compiling, but might be integer at runtime.
 So, when meets `get(int/Integer)` invocation, if the `arr` is array, the expression is still considered as getting array element value.

 ##6.9 one variable operation
-`LessTyping` supports the following one variable operators
+`Latte` supports the following one variable operators

 	"++", "--", "!", "~", "+", "-"